Investing

 Sharesies charges transaction fees on each trade.

-SelfWealth offers trading of Australian shares brokerage costs of AUD$9.50.
-SelfWealth also offer trading of US Shares with brokerage costs of USD$9.50.
+SelfWealth offers trading of Australian shares with a brokerage cost of AUD$9.50.
+SelfWealth also offer trading of US Shares with brokerage costs of USD$9.50 and Hong Kong markets for HKD$88 per trade.
 With SelfWealth, your investments are held directly in your name on your own individual HIN.
 This is unlike Sharesies which adopts an indirect custodianship model that we’ve outlined in other sections.

 Read more about Selfwealth.